xylimeng/WARP/README.md

 # WARP
 Wavelets with adaptive recursive partitioning applied to image reconstruction (both 2D and 3D).
 Matlab users can directly use the code for real data analysis.
-The C++ source code is also available, which is portable to`R` via `RcppArmadillo`.
+The C++ source code is also available, which is portable to`R` and `Matlab`.

-# Instructions
+# Instructions for Matlab users
 - Install the c++ library `armadillo`(http://arma.sourceforge.net) to your computer;
 - Let `path` be the directory containing the header file of `armadillo`;
 - Compile the c++ code for matlab by running the code `mex_this(path)`.

+# Insturctions for R users
+- Please refer to https://github.com/dcbdan/WARP for the R package.

 # 2D example